 Point Spread Betting Strategy

-- Understand Key Numbers - In NFL football most games are decided by 3 or 7 points.
-Therefore when shopping the odds the difference between -7.0 and -6.5 is far greater than the difference between -5.5 and -5.0.
-With some betting sites odds, certain games are priced different than risking $1.10 to win $1.00 (which is called -110 odds).
+- Understand Key Numbers - In NFL football, most games are decided by 3 or 7 points.
+Therefore, when shopping the odds, the difference between -7.0 and -6.5 is far greater than the difference between -5.5 and -5.0.
+With some betting sites odds, certain games are priced differently than risking $1.10 to win $1.00 (which is called -110 odds).
 Here you might see Jets -7.0 -115 / Giants +7.0 -105.
-In this case the Jets are risk $1.15 to win $1.00 and the Giants risk $1.05 to win $1.00.
-When line shopping be aware of key numbers, so you can know if it makes sense to pay more.
-For example BetOnline -7.0 -110 or Bovada -6.5 -120, in this case Bovada is near certainly offering the better bet.
+In this case, the Jets are risk $1.15 to win $1.00 and the Giants risk $1.05 to win $1.00.
+When line shopping, be aware of key numbers so you know if it makes sense to pay more.
+For example, BetOnline -7.0 -110 or Bovada -6.5 -120: in this case Bovada is near certain offering the better bet.

 Point Spread Betting in Football

 For example, if you're interested in betting Jets -7.0, Patriots -3.5 and Bills +7, a teaser gives you a single wager on Jets -1.0, Patriots +2.5, and Bills +13.
 In order for your bet to win, all three of your selections must be correct.
-Of course, the example I just gave you is a sucker bet.
-If you want to learn how to beat this form of wagering you'll most certainly want to read my article on football teasers.
+Of course, the example we just gave is a sucker bet.
+If you want to learn how to beat this form of wagering, you'll most certainly want to read our article on football teasers.

 Point Spread Betting in Basketball

-What's helpful to know is the most common margins of victory in NBA basketball and their frequency of occurrence are: 5 points (6.63%), 7 points (6.59%), 8 points (6.24%), 6 points (6.03%), 4 points (5.95%), 9 points (5.77%), 2 points (5.58%), 3 points (5.35%).
-I should note this is not the result of variance.
-The reason certain margins of victor occur more frequently than others results to end game strategy such as the winning team running the clock, or the team behind intentionally fouling.
+What's helpful to know is that the most common margins of victory in NBA basketball and their frequency of occurrence are: 5 points (6.63%), 7 points (6.59%), 8 points (6.24%), 6 points (6.03%), 4 points (5.95%), 9 points (5.77%), 2 points (5.58%), and 3 points (5.35%).
+We should note that this isn't the result of variance.
+Certain margins of victory occur more frequently than others with results to end game strategy such as the winning team running the clock or the team behind intentionally fouling.

-To show this can be exploited let's find a point spread of -8.5 -110, which is a 50/50 proposition.
-If instead you purchased them to -6.5 -150, you'd win instead of lose the 6.24% of the time they win by 8, and the 6.59% of the time they win by 7.
+To show how this can be exploited, take a point spread of -8.5 -110--a 50/50 proposition.
+If instead you purchased them to -6.5 -150, you'd win instead of lose 6.24% of the time they win by 8, and 6.59% of the time they win by 7.
 Add these together and we get 50%+6.24%+6.59%=62.83%.
-If you go to our odds converter you'll see the implied probability -150 is 60%.
-This means you need to win 60% of the time to break even, however our handicapping shows the actually probability of winning is 62.38%.
+If you go to our odds converter, you'll see the implied probability -150 is 60%.
+This means you need to win 60% of the time to break even; however, our handicapping shows the actual probability of winning to be 62.38%.

-If we risked $150 to win $100 on this -150 line, 62.38% of the time we win $100 (EV $62.38) and 37.62% of the time we lose $150 (EV: -$56.43), this gives us an expected profit of $5.95 for every $150 we risk.
+If we risked $150 to win $100 on this -150 line, 62.38% of the time we would win $100 (EV $62.38) and 37.62% of the time we would lose $150 (EV: -$56.43).
+This gives us an expected profit of $5.95 for every $150 risked.
 From here we can see our expected ROI is $5.95/$150=3.97%.